EarthScope/rover/docs/commands.md

 | log-verbosity       | 4                    | Log verbosity (0-6)            |
 | dev                 | False                | Development mode (show exceptions)? |

-In addition, parameters relevant to the processing pipeline (see `rover retrieve`, or the individual commands for download, ingest and index) will apply,
+In addition, parameters relevant to the processing pipeline (see `rover retrieve`, or the individual commands for download, ingest and index) will apply.

-Logging for individual processes in the pipeline will automatically configured with `--unique-logs --log-verbosity 3`.
+Logging for individual processes in the pipeline will automatically be configured with `--unique-logs --log-verbosity 3`.
 For most worker tasks, that will give empty logs (no warnings or errors), which will be automatically deleted (see `rover download`).
 To preserve logs, and to use the provided verbosity level, start the daemon with `--dev`,

 When the daemon is running status should be visible at http://localhost:8000 (by default).
 When a subscription is processed an email can be sent to the user (if `--email` is used).

 #### Errors, Retries and Consistency

-If `download-retries` allows, subscriptions are re-processed until no errors occur and, once data appear to be complete, an additional retrieval is made which should result in no data being downloaded.
-If this is not the case - if additional data are found - then the web services are inconsistent.
+Similar to `rover retrieve`, `subscribe` will repeat until no errors occur and no more data is downloaded or its configurable limit of download attempts returning 0 bytes of data, set by `download-retries`, is reached.
+Upon apparent process completion an additional retrieval is made, which should result in no data being downloaded.
+If data are downloaded during the additional retrieval phase then the data availability and web services servers are inconsistent.

 Errors and inconsistencies are reported in the logs and in the optional email (`email` parameter) sent to the user.

 ##### Examples

-    rover start -f roverrc
+    rover start -f /path/to/rover.config

 will start the daemon using the given configuration file.